 “Onboarding should focus on the building blocks of the company – the vision, values, culture and relationships.

-Wilson says while the practical side is necessary – where the coffee machine is or an explanation of the organisational structure of the business – the key to onboarding success is in relationship development.
+The practical side is necessary: from explaining where the coffee machine is to the organisational structure of the business.
+But the key to onboarding success, Wilson says, is in relationship development.

-Be wary about sticking the new recruit in a boardroom for three days and having different people give presentations about need-to-know information.
+Be wary of putting the new recruit in a meeting room for three days and having different people present them with information.

-She says your time would be much better spent taking them to meet the key stakeholders to develop those relationships early.
+She says your time would be much better spent taking them to meet colleagues, team leaders, suppliers or other key stakeholders to develop those relationships early.

 Wilson also recommends incorporating a social gathering during a new recruit’s first week – even if it is just for a sandwich in the coffee shop.
 It helps them understand the motivations of the team and its culture, so they can start to find where they fit and what ideas they can bring.

 Chaux suggests connecting the new person with a mentor or a buddy.
-It doesn’t have to be someone in their team, it could be the receptionist or the head of the social committee – someone who knows everybody and who can point them in the right direction when they need information.
+It doesn’t have to be someone in their team, it could be the receptionist or the head of the social committee.
+Ideally, it’s someone who knows everyone and who can point the new person in the right direction when they need information.

-It is also important for that person to fill them in on the office traditions.
-If you follow casual Friday, give the new person a heads up.
-Chaux says put yourself in the shoes of the new person who is going to feel pretty uncomfortable if they turn up in corporate wear while everyone else is in jeans.
+It's also important for that person to fill them in on workplace traditions.
+For example, if you follow casual Friday, give the new person a heads up.
+Chaux says to put yourself in that new person’s shoes – it would feel pretty uncomfortable turning up in corporate wear while everyone else is in jeans.

-Onboarding isn’t something that is over with in a day.
-A good process, says Chaux, begins the moment they sign the contract and keeps going for 3 - 6 months into their employment.
+Onboarding isn’t something that’s over within a day.
+A good process, says Chaux, begins the moment that employee signs the contract and continues for 3–6 months into their employment.

-She says a quick phone call the week before they start to go over the basics, such as parking and starting hours, can settle new job nerves and let them know you value their arrival to the company.
+She suggests a quick phone call the week before the employee starts to go over the basics, such as parking and starting hours.
+This can settle new job nerves and let them know you value their arrival to the workplace.

-Chaux says you don’t know what their current employer is doing to try to retain them, so setting up a good relationship with them before they even start at the company can ensure you don’t lose a good employee before they have even begun.
+As Chaux points out, you don’t know what your new hire’s current employer is doing to try to keep them.
+Setting up a good relationship with your new employee before they start can ensure you don’t lose a good employee before they’ve even begun.

-Wilson says when someone is looking for a new job there are often two or three opportunities in the pipeline when they accept a role, so if you don’t take the time to ensure they are settled in and excited to be a part of your company you could find the temptation to explore another job offer could be too great.
+Wilson says job seekers often have two or three opportunities in the pipeline when they accept a role.
+So, if you don’t take the time to ensure they’re settled in and excited to be part of your company, you could find they’re lured away by another job offer.